queryluke/masseffect-5e-data/data/rules/movement.md

 #### Mounts and Vehicles
 For short spans of time (up to an hour), many animals move much faster than humanoids.
 A mounted character can ride at a gallop for about an hour, covering twice the usual distance for a fast pace.
-If fresh mounts are available every 12 to 15 kilometers (8-10 miles), characters can cover larger distances at this pace, but this is very rare except in densely populated areas.
+If fresh mounts are available every <me-distance length="8" large numOnly /> to <me-distance length="10" large />, characters can cover larger distances at this pace, but this is very rare except in densely populated areas.

 Characters in transports choose a pace as normal.
 The __range__ statistic on transports indicates how far the transport can